ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 ## What's next?

-In the next article I'm going to show you how to perform unit testing on the Prometheus Alert Rules.
+In the next article, I'm going to show you how to perform unit testing on the Prometheus Alert Rules.

-Hope you liked the article, that's all for today!
+I hope you liked the article, that's all for today!